springernature/accessibility-guide/_site/README.md

 # accessibility-guide
-Creating an accessibility guide for Springer Nature
+An accessibility guide for Springer Nature

+This is a currently a jekyll app, please following these instructions to install jekyll.

+<a href="https://jekyllrb.com/docs/step-by-step/01-setup/">Jekyll Step by Step Tutorial</a>